Lunar387/MTP-stage-1/README.md

 - The first stage correspnds to studies on an isolated system
 - The second stage corresponds to studies on a system attached to a thermal bath

-- System used is an XXZ Heisenberg chain.
+- System used is an XXZ Heisenberg chain (verification purposes).
-- My thesis is not online, will link to it when it is done.
+- Further application to embedded spin systems